 - Defending public accommodation claims under Title III of the Americans With Disabilities Act including physical facilities and websites

 - Enforcement of arbitration agreements and class waivers

-Courtney chairs Littler’s Appellate Practice Procedure Sub-Group, and also founded Littler’s Americans with Disabilities Title III (public access) Practice Group.
+Courtney chairs Littler’s Appellate Practice Group and previously chaired its Appellate Practice & Procedure Sub-Group.
+Courtney also founded Littler’s Americans with Disabilities Title III (public access) Practice Group.